nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 ### Install with Helm

-Before installing NGINX Plus Ingress Controller, you must install NGINX Service Mesh with an [mTLS mode]({{< ref "/guides/secure-traffic-mtls.md" >}}) of `permissive`, or `strict`.
+Before installing NGINX Ingress Controller, you must install NGINX Service Mesh with an [mTLS mode]({{< ref "/guides/secure-traffic-mtls.md" >}}) of `permissive`, or `strict`.
-NGINX Plus Ingress Controller will try to fetch certs from the SPIRE agent on startup.
-If it cannot reach the SPIRE agent, startup will fail, and NGINX Plus Ingress Controller will go into CrashLoopBackoff state.
-The state will resolve once NGINX Plus Ingress Controller connects to the SPIRE agent.
+NGINX Ingress Controller will try to fetch certs from the SPIRE agent on startup.
+If it cannot reach the SPIRE agent, startup will fail, and NGINX Ingress Controller will go into CrashLoopBackoff state.
+The state will resolve once NGINX Ingress Controller connects to the SPIRE agent.
 For instructions on how to install NGINX Service Mesh, see the [Installation]({{< ref "/get-started/install.md" >}}) guide.

-{{< note >}} NGINX Plus Ingress Controller v2.2+ is required to deploy via Helm and integrate with NGINX Service Mesh. {{< /note >}}
+{{< note >}} NGINX Plus Ingress Controller v2.2+ or NGINX OSS Ingress Controller v3.0+ is required to deploy via Helm and integrate with NGINX Service Mesh. {{< /note >}}

-Follow the [instructions](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) to install the NGINX Plus version of the Ingress Controller with Helm.
+Follow the [instructions](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) to install the NGINX Ingress Controller with Helm.
 Set the `nginxServiceMesh.enable` parameter to `true`.
-{{< note >}} This will configure NGINX Plus Ingress Controller to route ingress traffic to NGINX Service Mesh workloads.
+{{< note >}} This will configure NGINX Ingress Controller to route ingress traffic to NGINX Service Mesh workloads.
 If you would like to enable egress traffic, refer to the [Enable Egress](#enable-with-helm) section of this guide. {{< /note >}}

 The [`values-nsm.yaml`](https://github.com/nginxinc/kubernetes-ingress/blob/master/deployments/helm-chart/values-nsm.yaml) file contains all the configuration parameters that are relevant for integration with NGINX Service Mesh.
-You can use this file if you are installing NGINX Plus Ingress Controller via chart sources.
+You can use this file if you are installing NGINX Ingress Controller via chart sources.

 ## Expose your applications